SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 - **[ERROR] _siteUrl_ : Alias [_siteAlias_] was already marked as approved alias for another site in this file**

-    The proposed site alias was already defined for another site in earlier input lines of the bulk **groupify** CSV file.
+    The proposed site alias was already defined for another site in earlier input lines of the bulk **group connect** CSV file.

 - **[ERROR] _siteUrl_ : Site does not exist or is not available (status = _site.Status_)**